 Experience solemnity, beauty and reverence, find freedom and life through the Sacraments of the Church, and be welcomed into a family friendly community alive with the joy of the Gospel.

-St. James is a community forming into a mission for the Personal Ordinariate of the Chair of St. Peter, a diocesan like structure established by Pope Benedict in 2012 which was designed to allow former Protestants to bring with them into the Catholic Church much of the reverence and richness of liturgical traditions reaching back to the middle ages.
+St. James is a community of the Personal Ordinariate of the Chair of St. Peter, a diocesan like structure established by Pope Benedict XVI in 2012 which was designed to allow the reverence and richness of liturgical traditions reaching back to the the middle ages, to come back into the Catholic Church.
 It is composed of over forty and counting, Catholic parishes and mission communities, led by Bishop Steven J. Lopes, who was appointed by Pope Francis in 2016.

 Due to social distancing, seating is limited.
-Please bring a mask and reserve your spot to assure a seat.
-Viewing the Mass is also available online via live-stream which you can follow along with this worship aid.
+Please bring a mask and reserve your spot to assure a seat (no reservation needed for 11:00).
+Viewing the 9:00 AM Mass is also available online via live-stream which you can follow along with this worship aid.

-Sacrament of Reconciliation available in courtyard behind chapel prior to Mass.
-Drive up confession available on Sunday after Mass by request.
+Sacrament of Reconciliation is normally available in courtyard behind chapel prior to Mass.
+Drive up confession and or communion available on Sunday after 11 AM Mass by request.

 St. James Catholic Church Rectory

 3725 Lilly Rd.
 N., Jacksonville, FL 32207